 And for a cozy pairing, nothing beats apple pierogi with a warm cup of honey lemon ginger tea!

-Make the Filling Ahead: Cook the apples with cinnamon, sugar, and lemon juice before filling the pierogi.
-This blends the flavors and softens the apples without making them watery.
-Let the filling cool first, warm filling can stretch or tear the dough.
+Make the Filling Ahead: I like to cook the apples with cinnamon, sugar, and a splash of lemon juice.
+It softens them just enough and blends the flavors beautifully.
+Make sure to let the filling cool completely; warm filling can stretch or even tear the dough.

-Cook in a Big Pot: Use a large pot of salted, boiling water so the pierogi don’t stick.
-Cook in batches, and give them a gentle stir about a minute in.
+Cook in a Big Pot: I always use a big pot with plenty of boiling, salted water so the pierogi have space.
+I cook them in batches and give them a gentle stir after a minute so they don't stick to the bottom.

 Apple Pierogi